 PCB contamination has resulted in fish consumption advisories (FCAs) on the St. Lawrence River, Bay at St. Lawrence (Franklin County line), Grasse River, and Massena Power Canal.
 These FCAs have adversely affected recreational fishing, reducing the number of fishing trips taken to this river system.

 This recreational fishing analysis applies a service-to-service equivalency approach to establish the scale of restoration required to make the public whole for past and expected future recreational fishing losses.
 Specifically, the Trustees used a site-specific random utility maximization (RUM) model, which utilizes data on angler site choices to determine how anglers trade off site quality attributes (e.g., catch rates, access conditions, presence of fish consumption advisories) with travel costs (43 C.F.R. §11.83 (c)(2)(iv)).
 The RUM model is applied to determine the losses in recreational fishing opportunities due to the presence of FCAs, as well as to evaluate the recreational fishing benefits provided by specific restoration projects.

 Lost trips are estimated between 1984 (when the first advisory was put into place) and the date when consumption advisories are expected to be removed (based on modeled future contaminant concentrations in fish).
 However, it is unclear when contaminant levels will decline to levels sufficient to warrant the elimination of advisories in the assessment area.
 As a result, lost trips are calculated assuming two different advisory removal dates, 2030 and 2050.
-Using a standard discount rate of three percent, the Trustees estimate 221,075 present value trips were lost between 1981 and 2030, and 250,740 present value trips were lost between 1981 and 2030, and 250,740 present value trips were lost between 1981 and 2030.
+Using a standard discount rate of three percent, the Trustees estimate 221,075 present value trips were lost between 1981 and 2030, and 250,740 present value trips were lost between 1981 and 2050.
 These lost trips were valued at approximately \$1,300,000.

-As described in the Alcoa Consent Decree, as compensation for lost recreational fishing trips Alcoa will undertake, at the direction of the Trustees, a suite of five restoration projects that together will provide sufficient, additional (i.e., above and beyond baseline) recreational fishing opportunities of appropriate type and quality.
+As described in the Alcoa Consent Decree, as compensation for lost recreational fishing trips from the Alcoa and Reynolds sites, Alcoa will undertake, at the direction of the Trustees, a suite of five restoration projects that together will provide sufficient, additional (i.e., above and beyond baseline) recreational fishing opportunities of appropriate type and quality.
+Some of the GM settlement funds may be used for a sixth recreational fishing access project in or adjacent to Akwesasne.
 The preferred project alternatives were selected from a larger list of projects compiled from proposals received from Trustee agencies, the Companies, and the public, were evaluated based on site-specific and regulatory criteria (43 C.F.R. §11.82 (d)).
 Each alternative was also assessed for compliance with relevant and applicable laws (e.g., NEPA).
 Preferred alternatives include: 1) new shore fishing access, and 2) new boat fishing access.